 John Amos Initial Life And Career Beginning

-Amos started acting on television on ‘The Mary Tyler Moore Show. where he appeared as Gordy Howard, a news meteorologist.
+Amos started acting on television on ‘The Mary Moore Show. where he appeared as Gordy Howard, a news meteorologist.
 Their combination of drama and humor was briefly noticed.
 Due to the young upcoming comedian’s special gift to switch between the two quickly which would eventually pave the way to his main role in ‘Good Times’.

 Legacy as James Evans Sr. on ‘Good Times’